 Make the Tomato Sauce

 This recipe doesn’t require much prep work at all.
-You’ll just need to chop the onion and mince the garlic to get started.
+You’ll just need to chop the onion and mince the garlic before you get started.

 Cook the Gnocchi